samiyr/fyss9470/README.md

 The code includes support for nuclear modifications to the parton distribution functions.
 Pythia has built-in support for a few sets of nPDFs.
 For documentation, see the file _PDF Selection_ under _Beams_ in the Pythia online manual, and look for the section _Nuclear modifications of parton densities_.
 The grid files of these sets are not built into Pythia, however.
 Pythia's documentation includes links for obtaining these grid files.
 The grid files, which for EPPS16 have filenames `EPPS16NLOR_A`, where `A` is the mass number of the nucleus.
 The required grid files must be copied to the folder `pythia8306/share/Pythia8/pdfdata`.
 Recompiling Pythia is not required.

+When adding the effects of nPDFs after event generation (using the `beam` parameter in `Analyzer::Parameters`), the grid file location must be specified explicitly using the `Constants::pdf_grid_data` string value.

 ### Running

 After compiling, all that's left is to run the executable created.
 Continuing the example above, this amounts to `./Experiments`.
 A useful thing to do is call `time ./Experiments`, which will tell how long the execution took.
 When the program is running, status updates are provided to `stdout` on the number of events generated thus far.
 A useful trick is to invoke `screen` before running the program.
 With `screen` enabled, it's now possible to exit the current screen by pressing <kbd>ctrl</kbd>+<kbd>a</kbd> and then <kbd>d</kbd>.
 The program is now running in the background, and the status can be checked by returning to the screen with `screen -r`.
 For more information on using `screen`, please consult Google.